bright-webb/e-commerce-app-task/README.md

 - User registration and login functionality with JWT authentication
 - Responsive frontend design using Material-UI components
 - Integration with backend API for data retrieval and storage
-- Adding, fetching, and displaying products on the frontend
+- Fetching and displaying products on the frontend
 - Custom error handling and displaying alerts for users

 ## Frontend Implementation